modio/modio-docs/public/en-us/platforms/console/playstation.md

 ## Authentication

-On *PS4/PS5*, you can authenticate the user via our PlayStation™Network authentication flow, or by using their email address.
-We highly recommend using the authentication flow where possible, as it is instant and accessible vs email which is not, and more importantly synchronizes a user's *PlayStation™Network* blocklist.
+On *PS4/PS5*, you can authenticate the user via our PlayStation authentication flow, or by using their email address.
+We highly recommend using the authentication flow where possible, as it is instant and accessible vs email which is not, and more importantly synchronizes a user's *PlayStation* blocklist.
 The ability to be able to block content from users is a TRC requirement, therefore users must be authenticated before they can access your UGC content via mod.io.
 Detailed instructions can be found in the mod.io [PlayStation®4 SDK](https://docs.mod.io/partners/ps4/authentication) and [PlayStation®5 SDK](https://docs.mod.io/partners/ps5/authentication) (to access this documentation you must complete the required [SDK Access step](#sdk-access)).

 If your implementation displays the mod.io website or custom web app through a browser overlay, we recommend adding the following query strings to the URL depending on the authentication method you have chosen to support:
 * *PlayStation®4 / PlayStation®5* authentication: `?portal=psn&login=auto`